ata6502/DemoApps/README.md

 ## Simple Scene

 This is the first version of this app.
-For now, it's called Simple Scene but in the source code it's called "Scene with Skull" because we are going to load a skull scene in the future.
+For now, it's called "Simple Scene" but in the source code the solution has the name SceneWithSkull.
+The reason is that in the future we are going to display a skull mesh in this app.

 * The `DrawIndexed` method draws multiple objects by using a separate world matrix for each object.
 * The `MeshGenerator` class keeps vertices of all the objects in a single vertex buffer and all indices in a single index buffer.